mui/toolpad/docs/data/toolpad/core/components/page-container/page-container.md

 ## Responsiveness

 The Page Container component inherits the properties of the Material&nbsp;UI [Container](https://mui.com/material-ui/react-container/) component.
-You can use its `maxWidth` and `fixed` properties to control the bounds of the page.
+You can use its [`maxWidth`](https://mui.com/material-ui/api/container/#container-prop-maxWidth) and [`fixed`](https://mui.com/material-ui/api/container/#container-prop-fixed) properties to control the bounds of the page.
+Set `maxWidth` to `false` to disable the container altogether and have the content bleed right up to the edges of the page.

-### maxWidth

-Determine the max-width of the container.
-The container width grows with the size of the screen.
-Set `maxWidth` to `false` to disable it.